-Anglo-Saxon culture of Britain.
-The name Waymire comes from the Old English personal name Wigmund, meaning man of war.
+The generations and branches of the Waymire family share a name that has its roots in the ancient Anglo-Saxon culture of Britain.
+The name Waymire comes from the Anglo-Saxon personal name Wigmund, meaning man of war.

 Early Origins of the Waymire family

 The surname Waymire was first found in Sussex but "Wymond and Wymund occurred as surnames in Oxfordshire, Bucks, Gloucestershire, and Norfolk during the 13th century."

 This web page shows only a small excerpt of our Waymire research.
 Another 274 words (20 lines of text) covering the years 152 and 1520 are included under the topic Early Waymire History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Waymire include Wyman, Wyeman and others.

 Early Notables of the Waymire family (pre 1700)